Nvos/comparison2023/evaluation.md

 ## Cons
 - Batching is at times not consistent
 - Slight differences in how data is read from `store` and `createSignal`
+- Store returns proxy instead of accessor which can be problematic as passing reactive state as component props has to be handled with care
 - Destructuring and spreading props can be source of bugs
 - Small community (there's noticeable growth in 2022/2023)
 - Poor library ecosystem (there's noticeable growth in regard to ecosystem in 2022/2023 and important things are officially supported)